Jorge da Costa: Biography

 Born in Alpedrinha, Fundão, he is often called the Cardinal of Alpedrinha.
-He was one of many children of Martim Vaz and wife Catarina Gonçalves.
-He made benefits to all his brothers and sisters.
+He was one of many children of Martim Vaz and his wife, Catarina Gonçalves.
+He made benefits for all his brothers and sisters.

 He held a very large number of ecclesiastical offices.
 He was Archbishop of Lisbon 1464–1500 and 108th Archbishop of Braga 1486–1501.

 He was the confessor of Afonso V of Portugal.
 From 1478 he was in exile in Rome, having clashed with John II of Portugal, at that point in power though not yet reigning.
 He died a centenarian in Rome.
-He is buried in the church of Santa Maria del Popolo in the Costa Chapel that he purchased in 1488 and furnished with high quality works of art.
+He is buried in the church of Santa Maria del Popolo in the Costa Chapel that he purchased in 1488 and furnished with high-quality works of art.

-He died on 18 September 1508 aged between 101 and 102, making him the second longest lived cardinal after Cardinal Bafile who died on 3 February 2005 at the age of 101 years, 214 days.
+He died on 18 September 1508, aged between 101 and 102, making him the second longest lived cardinal after Cardinal Bafile, who died on 3 February 2005 at the age of 101 years, 214 days.